 For more than a decade, some have warned peak copper is on the horizon.
 Is the world really running out of the red metal?

 Markets and supply chains across the commodities spectrum have taken hits from the COVID-19 pandemic.
-Base metal copper is no exception.
+The base metal copper is no exception.
 Now, some analysts are once again calling for peak copper in much the same way as others have voiced concerns over peak oil or peak gold.